Our vision

 Karina Prévost

 Karina has worked for nearly ten years in public relations and communications.
-Although she has navigated the health system all her life and has long been a partner in its care, it is since her bi-lung transplant, received in 2015, that she has been actively involved as a patient partner. in research, proud to be able to make herself useful and to share her long experiential knowledge of life with the disease.
-Born in Montreal, she participated in several research projects at the CHUM in addition to having been provincial director of L'Association canadienne des greffés du Québec.
-In In her spare time, she greatly enjoys downhill skiing and travelling.
+Although she has navigated the health system all her life and has long been a partner in her care, since she received her bi-lung transplant in 2015, she has been actively involved as a patient partner.
+In research, she is proud to be able to make herself useful and to share her vast experiential knowledge of life with the disease.
+Born in Montreal, she participated in several research projects at the CHUM and has been the provincial director of L'Association canadienne des greffés du Québec.
+In her spare time, she greatly enjoys downhill skiing and travelling.

 Animal squad

-Because our furry or feathered companions contribute to our happiness and are also cherished members of the team!
+Because our furry or feathered companions contribute to our happiness and are also cherished team members!

 Sir Olaf